-The cultural perspective on voluntary compliance also extends to the influence of law-abiding culture on organizational norms.
-Heterogeneity analyses indicate that local governments employees, characterized by a more law‐abiding organizational culture, compared to central government employees, were more likely to comply with unenforced regulation.
-This is particularly noticeable in the context of vacancy publicity.
-Further Analyses revealed that local governments characterized by a more law‐abiding organizational culture and stronger commitment to social responsibility were more likely to comply with the unenforced regulation.
+The cultural perspective on voluntary compliance also extends to how a law-abiding culture can shape the norms within an organization.
+Analyses of heterogeneity suggest that local government employees, who are characterized by a more law-abiding organizational culture, were more likely to comply with unenforced regulations compared to central government employees.
+This is particularly noticeable in the context of advertising job vacancies.
+Further analyses have shown that local governments characterized by a more law‐abiding organizational culture and stronger commitment to social responsibility were more likely to comply with regulations that are not enforced.

-In conclusion, examining cross-cultural differences in compliance unveils varied influences on voluntary adherence to rules, from environmental behaviors to pandemic measures.
-Cultural norms, societal values, and organizational cultures seem to be significant factors.
+In conclusion, by examining cross-cultural differences in compliance, we can uncover various influences on voluntary adherence to rules, ranging from environmental behaviors to compliance with pandemic measures.
+Factors such as cultural norms, societal values, and organizational cultures appear to play a significant role.

 * * *